-All paperwork for the required fingerprint background checks may be secured through the Professional Education Programs Office (see Teacher Education Handbook, page 56, Appendix I).
-Applicants should follow the instructions given on the Online Payments (\$37.00) for ASP and FBI document and print a receipt with the transaction code.
+All paperwork for the required fingerprint background checks may be secured through the Professional Education Programs Office Licensure Department at Arkansas State University.
+Applicants should follow the instructions given on the Online Payments for ASP and FBI document and print a receipt with the transaction code.
 Applicants will bring the receipt from the online payment and a Government-issued photo ID to the Live Scan Site.
-Live Scan sites for the electronic fingerprinting are located at all education service cooperatives, at the Arkansas Department of Education, and at over 85 law enforcement locations.
-The applicant must complete and sign the ADE Background Check Consent/Fingerprinting Request Form prior to applying to the Identification Bureau of the Arkansas State Police for a state and nationwide criminal records check, to be conducted by the Federal Bureau of Investigation.
-The background check shall conform to the applicable federal standards and shall include the taking of fingerprints.
+Live Scan sites for electronic fingerprinting are located at all education service cooperatives and at the Arkansas Department of Education.

-If electronic fingerprinting is not used or the fingerprints cannot be obtained electronically, the applicant must complete an application and obtain a fingerprint card from the Professional Education Programs Office licensure department.
+If electronic fingerprinting is not used or the fingerprints cannot be obtained electronically, the applicant must complete an application and obtain a fingerprint card from the Professional Education Programs Office.

-For licensure purposes none of the background checks may be older than one year at the time of processing.
-An applicant will not be eligible to receive or hold a license issued by the State Board of Education if that person has pleaded guilty, nolo contendere, or been found guilty of a felony or crimes listed on page 27-28 of the Teacher Education Handbook and the applicant's Central Registry is lacking approval.
+For licensure purposes, none of the background checks may be older than one year at the time of processing.
+An applicant will not be eligible to receive or hold a license issued by the State Board of Education if that person has pleaded guilty, nolo contendere, or been found guilty of a felony or crimes listed on pages 28-29 of the Teacher Education Handbook and the applicant's Central Registry is lacking approval.

-Act 1089 of 2015 provides a way for a candidate who may be denied entrance into a teacher preparation program or denied licensure after completion of a teacher preparation program to seek a waiver from the disqualifying offense by submitting to the Department of Education (a) a written request for a hearing before the State Board of Education (b) proof of acceptance or enrollment in a teacher preparation program approved by the Department and (c) written recommendation from the teacher preparation program.
-For details contact the Arkansas Department of Education.
+Act 1089 of 2015 provides a way for a student who may be denied entrance into a teacher preparation program or denied licensure after completion of a teacher preparation program to seek a waiver from the disqualifying offense by submitting to the Department of Education (a) a written request for a hearing before the State Board of Education (b) proof of acceptance or enrollment in a teacher preparation program approved by the Department and (c) written recommendation from the teacher preparation program.
+For details, contact the Division of Elementary & Secondary Education.

-To monitor the status of your Arkansas State Police, FBI, and Child Maltreatment background checks, you should check the Arkansas Educator Licensure System (AELS) at https://adeaels.arkansas.gov.
-Click on AELS Public Site, enter the last 4 digits of your social security number and your last name, and then click search.
-Once you have confirmed that the name listed is yours, click select.
-Here, you may verify that your background checks have cleared.
+To monitor the status of the Arkansas State Police, FBI, and Child Maltreatment background checks, students should check the Arkansas Educator Licensure System (AELS) at https://aels.ade.arkansas.gov/AELS/Account/TeacherLogin.aspx.
+Enter the candidate's first and last name, date of birth, and social security number to log in.
+The form can be verified by reviewing the status of the background checks for either approval or pending.
 For licensure, candidates must be listed as approved in AELS.
-Professional licensure status will be pending until the state department receives your licensure application and processes it.
+Professional licensure status will be pending until the state department receives the candidate's licensure application and processesit.
 It will change to approved after the process has been completed.

-If you are applying for licensure in another state, you should request an application by writing to the State Department of Education in the particular state in which you want to be certified.
-For access to licensure information from each state, go to the Professional Education Programs web site, click on the Licensure button located on the left of the screen, click on State Departments of Education, and then click on the beginning letter of the state.
-You may then click on the state's respective state department from which you want specific licensure information.
+Licensure in another state is facilitated by first receiving a license in Arkansas.
+To apply for licensure in another state, the candidate should request an application by contacting the State Department of Education in the particular state in which to be certified.
+For access to licensure information from each state, go to the Professional Education Programs website, click on the Licensure button located on the left of the screen, click on State Departments of Education, and then click on the state's respective state department to find specific licensure information.
 The Director of Professional Education Programs can provide assistance when needed.